ctHelixOne

 License crypto

-Ed25519-signed license bundles, bound to an install ID, with periodic host attestation check-in
+Ed25519-signed license bundles bound to an install ID, with periodic host-attestation check-in

 Deployment